SPAMLab/SPAMLab.github.io/publications.md

 ## in revision
 <a name="pellets_anderson"></a>
-Ferreira, A.T.S., Ribeiro, M.C.H, Grohmann, C.H., 2020(?) - Plastic pellets in sandy beaches: mechanisms and deposition indicators.
+Ferreira, A.T.S., Ribeiro, M.C.H, Grohmann, C.H. - Plastic pellets in sandy beaches: mechanisms and deposition indicators.
 _Submitted for revision_

 <a name="landslides_helen_msc"></a>